Cascable/swift-on-windows-poc/README.md

 The **Windows CascableCore Demo Project** contains a Visual Studio solution containing three projects:

-- The `UnmanagedCascableCoreBasicAPI` project compiles the "first" wrapper layer from SwiftToCLR using `clang`.
+- The `UnmanagedCascableCoreBasicAPI` project compiles the "first" wrapper layer from SwiftToCLR using `Clang`.

 - The `ManagedCascableCoreBasicAPI` project compiles the "second" wrapper layer from SwiftToCLR using `MSVC`.